Merger of Sprint Corporation and T-Mobile US: California Public Utilities Commission

-On June 23, 2020, it was announced that T-Mobile sent a letter to the CPUC to ask to ease some of the conditions on their ruling to their approval of the merger, with the first being the requirement that T-Mobile provide 5G speeds of at least 300Mbps to 93 percent of California’s population by the end of 2024.
+On June 23, 2020, it was announced that T-Mobile sent a letter to the CPUC to ask to ease some of the conditions on their ruling to their approval of the merger, with the first being the requirement that T-Mobile provide 5G speeds of at least 300 Mbit/s to 93 percent of California's population by the end of 2024.
 T-Mobile says that that should be pushed back to 2026.
-T-Mobile stated that that 2024 date was a proxy for a period ending 6 years after the merger closed, but the deal’s regulatory process began in 2018 and didn’t actually close until 2020, so T-Mobile wants it pushed back 2 years.
-Secondly, T-Mobile also says that the 300Mbps/2024 condition is “out of sync” with the other requirements.
-For example, one condition requires T-Mobile offer speeds of 100Mbps to at least 86 percent of California’s population by the end of 2023, then T-Mobile is required to triple those speeds to 300Mbps for 93 percent of the population in just one year.
-Then T-Mobile is expected to have speeds of at least 100Mbps for 99 percent of California’s population by the end of 2026.
-T-Mo wants to move the 300Mbps requirement to the end of 2026 to “avoid anomalous results”.
-Lastly, T-Mobile wants to make to the CPUC’s conditions is the requirement that within 3 years, the carrier add 1,000 new jobs in California compared to the number of T-Mobile and Sprint employees at the time of the CPUC’s approval.
-Instead, T-Mo wants the requirement to be that it will have the same number of employees 3 years after the merger closure than it did when it closed.
+T-Mobile stated that 2024 date was a proxy for a period ending 6 years after the merger closed, but the deal's regulatory process began in 2018 and didn't actually close until 2020, so T-Mobile wants it pushed back 2 years.
+Secondly, T-Mobile also says that the 300 Mbit/s/2024 condition is “out of sync” with the other requirements.
+For example, one condition requires T-Mobile offer speeds of 100 Mbit/s to at least 86 percent of California's population by the end of 2023, then T-Mobile is required to triple those speeds to 300 Mbit/s for 93 percent of the population in just one year.
+Then T-Mobile is expected to have speeds of at least 100 Mbit/s for 99 percent of California's population by the end of 2026.
+T-Mo wants to move the 300 Mbit/s requirement to the end of 2026 to “avoid anomalous results”.
+Lastly, T-Mobile wants to make to the CPUC's conditions is the requirement that within 3 years, the carrier add 1,000 new jobs in California compared to the number of T-Mobile and Sprint employees at the time of the CPUC's approval.
+Instead, T-Mobile wants the requirement to be that it will have the same number of employees 3 years after the merger closure than it did when it closed.